-- 41. To calculate the gross telecommunications services revenue (step g), the QLP must, amongst others, identify the following features. - 41.1 In step (a), the operating revenue as per the relevant statutory financial statements being the QLP's most recent statutory financial statements (or equivalent information if the QLP does not publish statutory financial statements) that have the greatest overlap with the financial year ending 30 June 2019.
-For a QLP with a 31 December year end, the operating revenue is determined for the period ending 31 December 2018. - 41.2 In step (d), the value of total non-telecommunications services revenue is the sum of the disaggregated major non-telecommunications revenue streams individually disclosed in step (b) under the heading 'non-telecommunications services revenue (if any)', and the value of any other revenue streams that are disclosed in aggregate in step (c) as 'other non-telecommunications services revenue'.
+- 28.41.
+To calculate the gross telecommunications services revenue (step gf), the QLP must, amongst others, identify the following features. - 28.141.1 In step (a), the operating revenue as per the relevant statutory financial statements being the QLP's most recent statutory financial statements (or equivalent information if the QLP does not publish statutory financial statements) that have the greatest overlap with the financial year ending 30 June 2019.
+For a QLP with a 31 December year end, the operating revenue is determined for the period ending 31 December 2018. - 28.241.2 In step (d), the value of total non-telecommunications services revenue is the sum of the disaggregated major non-telecommunications revenue streams individually disclosed in step (b) under the heading 'non-telecommunications services revenue (if any)', and the value of any other revenue streams that are disclosed in aggregate in step (c) as 'other non-telecommunications services revenue'.
 These are calculated in the following manner.

-- 41.2.1 Under the heading, 'non-telecommunications services revenue', the QLP must disclose each of its major disaggregated non-telecommunications revenue streams.
-8 When the information is reasonably available and appropriate, the QLP must use the revenue types listed in Attachment A. 9 If this information is not readily available, then the QLP must provide sufficient detail so that an informed reader can reasonably identify the major activities that generate the non-telecommunications services revenue. - 41.2.2 Under the heading, 'other non-telecommunications services revenue' the QLP may disclose the non-telecommunications services revenue earned from minor activities as a combined value.
-This value must not exceed 2.5% of the QLP's operating revenue as disclosed in step (a).10 - 41.2.3 The values deducted for non-telecommunications services revenue must: - (a) be consistent with those used in calculating operating revenue as per the relevant statutory financial statements, unless specially covered by paragraph 41.2.3(b); and - (b) be calculated in accordance with NZ IFRS 15, if the nontelecommunications services revenue was earned from a bundle that included telecommunication services. - 42.
+- 28.2.141.2.1 Under the heading, 'non-telecommunications services revenue', the QLP must disclose each of its major disaggregated non-telecommunications revenue streams.
+19 When the information is reasonably available and appropriate, the QLP must use the revenue types listed in Attachment A.20 If this information is not readily available, then the QLP must provide sufficient detail so that an informed reader can reasonably identify the major activities that generate the non-telecommunications services revenue. - 28.2.241.2.2 Under the heading, 'other non-telecommunications services revenue' the QLP may disclose the non-telecommunications services revenue earned from minor activities as a combined value.
+This value must not exceed 2.5% of the QLP's operating revenue as disclosed in step (a).21 - 28.2.341.2.3 The values deducted for non-telecommunications services revenue must: - be consistent with those used in calculating operating revenue as per the relevant statutory financial statements, unless specially covered by paragraph 41.2.3(b); and. - (b) be calculated in accordance with NZ IFRS 15, if the nontelecommunications services revenue was earned from a bundle that included telecommunication services..., and the non-telecommunications good or service does not fall into one of the categories listed in paragraph 38.3 of these instructions. - 29.42.
 Step (e), the 'timing adjustment', is only required if the QLP has a statutory year end other than 30 June.
-This allows the QLP to make adjustments for the effect of both: - 42.1 the statutory financial statements reporting operating revenue for a different period than the TDL financial year ending 30 June, and - 42.2 estimates of when revenues and costs should be recognised for TDL purposes. - 43.
+This allows the QLP to make adjustments for the effect of both: - 29.142.1 the statutory financial statements reporting operating revenue for a different period than the TDL financial year ending 30 June, and - 29.242.2 estimates of when revenues and costs should be recognised for TDL purposes. - 30.43.
 If the timing adjustment results in either an increase or decrease in gross telecommunications services revenue, it should have a corresponding positive or negative value.

-In subtracting any non-telecommunications services revenue, QLPs must consider the treatment of revenue from providing telecommunications services to non-liable persons that are interconnected bodies corporate (or other related parties).
+19 In subtracting any non-telecommunications services revenue, QLPs must consider the treatment of revenue from providing telecommunications services to non-liable persons that are interconnected bodies corporate (or other related parties).
 Refer to page 6 of Attachment A for further details.

-Such as revenue derived from outside New Zealand, revenue earned from the standalone sales of handsets and other end-user equipment, and revenue earned from non-telecommunications products that were not bundled with telecommunications services.
+20 Such as revenue derived from outside New Zealand, revenue earned from the standalone sales of handsets and other end-user equipment, and revenue earned from non-telecommunications products that were not bundled with telecommunications services.

-The option of disclosing revenue earned from these minor activities as a combined 'other' value, rather than separate line items, is provided to reduce the company's compliance costs.
+21 The option of disclosing revenue earned from these minor activities as a combined 'other' value, rather than separate line items, is provided to reduce the company's compliance costs.
 The 2.5% threshold exists to provide transparency in the calculation.